shannonlindsay/WitchesGuide/README.md

 # The Witch’s Guide to Model Management and Data Visualization

-This is a public repository, containing materials used for the 2023 Fabric Community Conference.
+This is a public repository, containing materials used for SQL Sat ATL AI & BI 2025.
+Thanks to our attendees and sponsors.

 ## Workshop overview